 The Members Rolta India Limited

-Your Directors are pleased to present the 27th Annual Report on thebusiness & operations of your Company together with Audited Financial Statements &Auditor's Report for the Financial Year ended 31st March 2017.
+Your Directors are pleased to present the 30th Annual Report on thebusiness & operations of your Company together with Audited Financial Statements &Auditor's Report for the Financial Year ended March 31 2020.

 FINANCIAL HIGHLIGHTS & REVIEW OF PERFORMANCE

 The Company's financial performance for the year ended March 31 2020is summarised below:

 | ||Financial year ended March 3 1 2020 ||Financial year ended March 31 2019 |

 |Revenue || || |

 |Sales of IT Solutions and Services ||1492.67 ||2161.29 |

 |Total Revenue ||1503.65 ||2172.03 |